How to install Portainer

 Install and deploy Community Edition

-First, download the latest stack file to somewhere on your manager node that will persist between reboots (i.e. DON’T use /tmp
+First, download the latest stack file to somewhere on your manager node that will persist between reboots (i.e. DON’T use /tmp, as the file will be autoremoved).

 For example: